 "If you want to just gas and go, and never have to worry about replacing an alternator, or snuggling down the header bolts, or getting a wet leg driving in a rainstorm, or learning how to set your carb float level, or driving in traffic on a warm winter day with "winter gas" in the tank, get a Corvette. "

 With a Cobra Replica you have to remind yourself that you are driving a hand made race car on the street.
 There is no compromise for anything other than pure speed.
 These cars are brutal and unforgiving, with all the refinement of a medieval battle ax.
 Like being in a relationship with an exotic dancer, you can never take anything for granted.
 These cars don't have millions of miles of testing refinement before you get yours.
-For any trip longer than an hour, you need earplugs, and goggles, and carry Advil and eye drops.
+For any trip longer than an hour, you need earplugs, and carry Advil and eye drops.
 You will need to learn to "read" the clouds for rain in your path, and have experience in unwrapping your frozen fingers from the MotoLita.
 You will experience lady passengers "wetting" the passenger seat when you merge into traffic from an on ramp, and then nearly burn their calf getting out of the car.

 You will have all the invisibility of a burning Hindenburg, and flee from underground parking lots when uncountable car alarms are screaming your departure.
 When you shop, you will remind yourself that these cars get more attention than a dead body in a parking lot.